AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

+Differences in thermal energy content between jet and non-jet runs, $\Delta E_{\rm therm}/E_{\rm inj}^{\rm tot}$, are estimated in the same manner as the potential energy and are listed in the third column of Table~\ref{tab:delta_E}.
+The associated error is largest for the low power jet, however, it is considerably smaller than for the potential energy estimate.
+At face value, we find the difference in thermal energy between jet and non-jet runs, as a percentage of jet power, increases with jet power.
+In other words, more powerful jets are more efficient at heating the ICM.
 This makes sense physically for a couple of reasons.
-First, as we show later on in Section~\ref{sec:shocks}, higher power jets are able to drive stronger shocks into the ICM and hence not only convert more of their energy into thermal energy, but also heat gas to higher temperatures that has longer cooling times and therefore remains in the system longer.
-Second, from Fig.~\ref{fig:lobe_energy_evo}, we found that the higher power jet lobes retain a larger fraction of the injected energy at late times, given that radiative cooling is much more efficient in the ICM than in the jet lobes (where it is negligible).
-Hence, any thermal energy that is mixed into the ICM has a higher chance of being radiated away, and so the longer that energy can be retained in the low density, high temperature jet lobes the more thermal energy the system is likely to retain.
+First, higher power jets drive stronger shocks into the ICM and hence not only convert more of their energy into thermal energy, but also heat gas to higher temperatures that has longer cooling times and therefore remains in the system longer.
+Second, short ICM cooling times mean that thermal energy in lobe material mixed into the ICM would radiate more quickly than if it were retained in the lobes.
+From Fig.~\ref{fig:lobe_energy_evo}, we found that higher power jet lobes retain a larger fraction of the injected energy at late times and the longer that energy can be retained in the low density, high temperature jet lobes the more thermal energy the system is likely to retain.

-Finally, the fractional differences in kinetic energy shown in the bottom row of Fig.~\ref{fig:icm_energy_evo} have a less well-defined behaviour.
-For all three jet powers, $\delta K/K$ shows far more fluctuations and although in the high jet power run the peaks behave in a similar fashion to the fractional changes in mass and thermal energy, with larger peaks forming at small radii early on before moving to larger radii and flattening with time, this behaviour is less obvious at later times in the fiducial power jet run, and is essentially non-existent in the low power jet run.
-We also note that at some times, the fluctuations seen at radii beyond $r_{\rm out}$ appear rather large, for example the red bump occurring in the low power run just below $50$~h$^{-1}$~kpc.
-This suggests that differences driven by the stochasticity of the simulation \citep{KellerEtAl2019} (for example the possibility of substructures on slightly different orbits in different runs) potentially have a greater effect on the kinetic energy compared to other quantities.
+$\delta K/K$ shows far more fluctuations and although for high jet powers the peaks behave similarly to the fractional $\delta M/M$ and $\delta U/U$, with larger peaks forming at small radii early on before moving to larger radii and flattening with time, this behaviour is less obvious at later times in the fiducial power jet run, and is essentially non-existent in the low power jet run.
+Additionally, fluctuations seen at radii beyond $r_{\rm out}$ sometimes appear rather large, e.g., the red bump in the low power run just below $50$~h$^{-1}$~kpc.
+This suggests that differences driven by stochasticity of the simulation \citep{KellerEtAl2019} (for example the possibility of substructures on slightly different orbits in different runs) potentially have a greater effect on the kinetic energy compared to other quantities.